ct-brown/ct-brown.github.io/_pages/cv.md

 <div class="hanging-indent" markdown="1">

+**Brown, C. T.** (in press).
+Contradictions of the ecowelfare state: The state, the human, and nature.
+Capitalism Nature Socialism.

 **Brown, C. T.** (2025).
 Ecosocial adaptation and the care professions: A systems-ecological approach to climate risk.
 Social Work in Public Health, 1-15. https://doi.org/10.1080/19371918.2025.2554664.

 **Brown, C. T.** (in press).
 Ecosocial policy.
 In Aspalter, C. (ed.), Elgar Research Encyclopedia of Social Policy.
 Edward Elgar.